mihai2000q/ConsiliumTempus-be/docs/api/Api.Project.md

 #### Create Project Request

-Sends body data that the new workspace needs to be created.
+Sends body data that the new project needs to be created.

 ```json
 {